Debunking the confusion between the CAB and NRC

 NRC to apply nationwide, no need to fear: Amit Shah in Rajya Sabha

-As part of this process the people had to prove that they were Indian nationals prior to March 24 1971.
+As part of this process, the people had to prove that they were Indian nationals prior to March 24 1971.
 The entire process was aimed at identifying those Bangladeshis who have illegally entered into India.
 They have over the years managed to obtain rights as Indian nationals.
-The idea is to identify the illegal immigrants.
+The idea is to identify illegal immigrants.